GuyanaOfficial Name: Co-operative Republic of Guyana

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Guyana, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own.
-If you break local laws in Guyana, your U.S. passport won't help you avoid arrest or prosecution.
-Persons violating Guyanese laws, even unknowingly, may be deported, arrested, or imprisoned.
+CRIMINAL PENALTIES: While you are traveling in Guyana, you are subject to its laws.
+Foreign laws and legal systems can be vastly different from our own.
+Persons violating Guyanese laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Guyana are severe, and convicted offenders can expect long jail sentences and heavy fines.
-Incarceration time prior to conviction does not count toward time served.
+If you break local laws in Guyana, your U.S. passport won’t help you avoid arrest or prosecution.

-Air Travel: Flights on all airlines can be delayed, rerouted, or canceled without notice.
-Air travel within Guyana generally depends on demand, so domestic airlines may cancel flights that are not full or passengers may be expected to pay for the empty seats.
+SPECIAL CIRCUMSTANCES: Air Travel: Flights on all airlines can be delayed, rerouted, or canceled without notice.
+Air travel within Guyana generally depends on demand, and therefore domestic airlines may cancel flights that are not full or passengers may be expected to pay for the empty seats.
 In addition, due to the risks of checked baggage being lost, delayed, or rifled through, you should hand carry medications, valuables, and perishable items and make sure to carry a prescription for any needed medications.

 Travel in the Interior: The interior of the country is largely not policed and emergency services are generally not available.
 There is no cellular phone reception in much of the interior.
 Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment (e.g., satellite phone).